ncatlab/nlab-content/pages/3/4/3/7/17343/content.md

   F(d)^{\mathcal{C}(c,c) \times X}
 $$

 agree.
-This means that they may be thought of jointly as a function with values in commuting squares in $Top$ of this form:
+This means that they may be thought of jointly as a function with values in commuting squares in $Top_{cg}$ of this form:

 $$
   f